Shadows / Blender

 - Very high Bias and sometimes Blur Radius can partially or completely remove shadows.
 If that's the case try to lower those values.

-- Such artefacts are called "shadow acne" or "self-shadow artefacts".
+- Such artifacts are called "shadow acne" or "self-shadow artifacts".
 Increase the Bias value to get rid of them.

 Shadows have no/small penumbra